conversejs/converse.js/docs/source/plugin_development.rst

         },

         /* On the XMPPStatus model is a method sendPresence.
-         * We can override is as follows:
+         * We can override it as follows:
          */
         XMPPStatus: {
             sendPresence: function (type, status_message, jid) {